 3. Health And Hygiene:

 Keeping your restaurant hygienic is one of your most essential operations, especially in a country like Singapore.
-Having a detailed SOP for your restaurants in Singapore has a direct impact on its ambience.
+Having a detailed SOP for your restaurants in Singapore has a direct impact on its ambiance.

 Last on your SOP list should be safety measures.
 Multiple potential situations s can be described here.
-For example: In case of fire emergencies, procedures like evacuation, contacting the fire department, using fire extinguishers, manning emergency exits and securing combustibles in your kitchen, must be be mentioned in your SOP.
+For example: In case of fire emergencies, procedures like evacuation, contacting the fire department, using fire extinguishers, manning emergency exits, and securing combustibles in your kitchen, must be mentioned in your SOP.

 For your reference, here is a template of a restaurant SOP in Singapore!